vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 select * from x
 select a as new_a, b as new_b from x

+Also mention here that using SELECT or select does not matter.
+In general, SQL is not case-sensitive when it comes to keywords, but it does when it comes to table and column names!

 *** =video_link

---- type:NormalExercise lang:r xp: skills: key:e87919dfea
+--- type:NormalExercise lang:r xp: skills: key:fed3e78adb
 ## Select all columns
-Content
+Use the * to select all columns at once

 *** =instructions